hsuonsivu/hsupublic/3d-models/README.md

 to prevent battery damage due to undervoltage.
 This must not be used for charging, so use original Lidl charger to charge batteries. xh-m609 buttons are accessible through buttons in the case and display is visible through opening.
-This neeeds M4x20 and M4x30 screws, latter with countersink, as those I happened to have.
+This needs M4x20 and M4x30 screws, latter with countersink, as those I happened to have.

 It needs copper plate contacts for the ryobi interface.
-1.5mm copper plate can be cut easily to shapes, models are provided, and crimp connectors for other cabling, 6mm.
+1.5mm copper plate can be cut easily to shapes, for which models are provided, and crimp connectors are used for other cabling, 6mm.
 Use 2.5mm cables.

 ![ryobiadapter from bottom in Openscad.](ryobiadapter-bottom.png)
 ![ryobiadapter from top in Openscad.](ryobiadapter-top.png)